 The fluttering shearwater, with its distinctive, ‘flutter-glide’ flight, is a ubiquitous seabird of inshore waters in the top half of New Zealand, especially in the northern-eastern North Island and Marlborough Sounds-Cook Strait regions.
 It is often seen in flocks, sometimes numbering thousands of birds, moving rapidly while foraging.
 Fluttering shearwaters feeds in association with schools of fish (e.g. kahawai, trevally) or in massive groups at the surface on crustaceans; and at times, resting in large, dense rafts.
-During the post-breeding period, a considerable proportion of the population remain within in local waters where it is a common sight inshore throughout winter months.
-It has been observed visiting colonies during non-breeding period.
-However, it is also a trans-Tasman migrant and is recorded in considerable numbers in eastern and south-eastern Australian waters February to August.
+During the post-breeding period, a considerable proportion of the population remain within local waters, where fluttering shearwaters are a common sight inshore throughout winter months.
+They have been observed visiting colonies during the non-breeding period.
+However, they are also trans-Tasman migrants and are recorded in considerable numbers in eastern and south-eastern Australian waters from February to August.
 These birds may all be pre-breeders, and have included band recoveries of recently-fledged chicks.

 The fluttering shearwater is a small dark-brown-and-white shearwater.
 A dark cap extends below the eye in a smudgy line to a partial collar, giving the head a dusky appearance.
 The upper-surfaces are uniformly dark grey-brown, including neck, wings and tail.
 Distinctive white patches (‘saddle bags’) extend up from the white flanks, behind the wings to form white sides to the rump.
 White extends from the chin to the under-tail, apart from a dark thigh patch.
 The under-wings have a dusky appearance with variable dark markings on the inner-wing, although in strong low light can appear white.
 The appearance can vary markedly with light conditions.
 The bill is long, thin, and dark; the legs and feet are pinkish-brown with dark webs.
 The feet extend beyond the tail in flight.
 They moult from late January, appearing ragged, with the dark upper surfaces faded to mid-brown.
 Their flight is best described as ‘determined’, i.e. low and fast, with bursts of rapid wing-beating (fluttering) interspersed with short glides.